SARL-PLUS/RL_bootcamp_tutorial/README.md

    5. Finally, we can compare our training results with MPC and teh response matrix approach: [Compare_different_approaches.py](Compare_different_approaches.py).

 Part II:
    1. Elements of model-based RL
    2. Elements of data-driven MPC design and optimization
    3. Gaussian processes in a nut-shell
    4. Running GP-MPC on the AWAKE environment
-   5. Alternative advanced ideas - non-stationary, masking,
+   5. Alternative advanced ideas - non-stationary (shifts), masking, domain randomization, domain generalisation.

 ## Open questions for the programmes - these are the notes I took during our discussions:
 1. MDP shaping as a part of the tutorial also as a contest?